DaloroAT/first_breaks_picking/README.md

 on how to download the model.

 Click on 1 button and select file with model.
-After successfully loading the model, access to the pick will open.
+After successfully loading the model, access to the pick with NN will open.

 ### Settings and Processing